 There are several options for you when it comes to your collection.
 You may already know of a family member or friend who shares your interest and will genuinely enjoy the collection.
 Knowing specifically who is going to be receiving your collection may be part of the peace of mind you are looking to achieve with the preparation of your estate planning.

 Depending on the type of collection, a charity — such as a library, museum, or other non-profit organization — might be a better option for your collection.
 The expense and time involved in selling, as well as the opportunity cost of wealth transfer, may make charitable giving the best and most efficient tax solution.

 Because some collections are best experienced as a whole, while others may be just as enjoyable and valuable if divided up, you should consider what works best before gifting your items.
 Sometimes valuable collections can be lent out to organizations temporarily which results in cash flow that does not have the same tax costs of a full-blown sale or the tax benefits of a donation.

 Finally, it is essential to legally document your collection to conduct proper estate planning.
 Make sure to provide your family, as well as your executor, personal representative, or trustee, with a clear direction not only on what your estate includes but what should be done with these assets upon your death.
 And while you are taking an inventory of your beloved collection, make sure to let your estate planning attorney and financial advisors know the extent and value of your collection.

 We Can Help

 We can help you integrate your beloved collection into your overall estate plan.
 This can be done in several different ways including a specific or charitable gift, or even a personal property memorandum.
 Do not let the time and effort you have spent building your collection go to waste.
-Give us a call today to learn about the options available to you so the next generation can share in the joy of your collection.
-Hudack Law for a free consultation at 714-351-3236 or 951-708-3577.
+Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab) to learn about the options available to you so the next generation can share in the joy of your collection. for a free consultation